databrary/design/curation/messinger-ingestcall.md

 9. Study sample?
 6 participants in Databrary, 12 mentioned in papers
 - Are there more participants that can't be shared?
 We can still upload/store them.

 10. Just out of curiosity, why did he only send the 6 kids?
-(Same as #3?)

 PI/General Questions: